revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 <details><summary> <b>Show Answer</b> </summary>

    **None** has a special status in Python.
-The None is used to define a null variable or an object, and it is a data type of the class NoneType.
+The 'None' is used to define a null variable or an object, and it is a data type of the class NoneType.

 **Example**: